MathsJam/mathsjam-site/gathering/uk/archive/2025/tables.md

 ### B Board Games Table

 This table will not be led by anyone, but if you'd like to bring or play any board games (mathematical or otherwise!), this is a good place to do that.
+If you're online, there'll be a Board Games table in Gather where you can meet other remote attendees (or in-person ones!) to play games on [BoardGameArena](https://en.boardgamearena.com/) or similar.

 ### C Craft Table (Karen Hancock)